-Most common entrapment neuropathy (prevalence about 1 in 25).
+Carpal tunnel syndrome is the most common entrapment neuropathy (prevalence about 1 in 25).

-Women ages between 40 and 60 years are at highest risk.
+Females ages between 40 and 60 years are at highest risk.

 Symptoms include numbness and/or tingling of the thumb and radial fingers, aching wrist, and clumsiness.

 Physical exam mainly useful for ruling out other diagnoses.

 Electrodiagnostic studies are useful in diagnosis and management.